CATcher-org/catcher-org.github.io/dg/design.md

 This page describes CATcher's design.
-As an Angular application, the different views of the CATcher app are built out of **components**, and the content displayed on these views is constructed from data provided by **services**.
+As an Angular application, the different views of the CATcher app are built out of **components**, and the content displayed on these views is constructed using data provided by **services**.
 We describe the design of the views and services in the following sections.

 ## Views

 There are only a few views accessible by the user, in each phase of the practical exam.

-The diagrams below gives an example on how a user can navigate between the different views in various phases.
+The diagram below shows how a user can navigate between the different views in the bug reporting phase.

 ![](../images/views-traversal.png)

-The diagrams also show which components are used to construct each view.
+Each view is built out of components.
+As an example, the following diagram shows that the `ViewIssueComponent` is used to display / update details about a bug report (i.e. the title, tester's original report, team's response, etc).

+The diagram also shows how `ViewIssueComponent` itself is built using several, smaller components.
+For instance, the `TitleComponent`, a child component of `ViewIssueComponent`, is responsible for displaying / updating the bug report's title.

 ![](../images/large-component.png)

-(Briefly explain how larger components like IssueTablesComponent / ViewIssueComponent are constructed from smaller components / app state).

 ## Services